 Wheaton Academy is committed to partnering with your family to make Christian education affordable.

 Wheaton Academy is committed to accessibility for families at all income levels.
-The Affordability Initiative allows families to apply for financial aid based on their financial circumstances.
-By receiving a tuition reduction through financial aid, your family pays the amount of tuition that makes sense for your financial situation.
+Our process invites families to apply for financial aid based on their financial circumstances.
+If families qualify for financial aid, they receive assistance through tuition reduction.

 How does my family apply for Financial Aid?

-Wheaton Academy uses FACTS® to process financial aid applications.
+STEP ONE: Wheaton Academy uses FACTS® to process all financial aid applications beginning November 1, 2021.
 FACTS® is an independent school service provider that has partnered with over 11,500 schools.
-If your family is interested in applying for financial aid, you may begin the FACTS® application process as early as November 15.
-If your family is applying for tax credit scholarships, there are two additional applications to complete beyond the FACTS application.
+If your family is interested in applying for financial aid, begin the FACTS® application here.

-Next, the Wheaton Academy Financial Aid Committee reviews the recommended aid award from FACTS® for accepted students.
-The Committee then issues a financial aid award package to your family based on the Financial Aid Award Schedule.
+STEP FOUR: The Wheaton Academy Financial Aid Committee reviews the recommended aid award from FACTS® for accepted students.
+The Committee then issues a financial aid award package to your family based on the Financial Aid Award Schedule beginning February 15, 2022.
+This award will be issued to your family through the FACTS® portal.

 We are committed to keeping your information safe and secure.
 All discussions, submitted documentation, and award packages remain highly confidential among the Committee members.